React Fundamentals

 You can think of components as blueprints.
 Whatever a function component returns is rendered as a React element.
 React elements let you describe what you want to see on the screen.

-component will render a <Text>
+Here the Cat component will render a <Text> element:

-You can export your function component with JavaScriptâs export default
+You can export your function component with JavaScriptâs export default for use throughout your app like so:

 Class components tend to be a bit more verbose than function components.

-You additionally import Component
+You additionally import Component from React:

-Your component starts as a class extending Component
+Your component starts as a class extending Component instead of as a function:

-function.
+Class components have a render() function.
 Whatever is returned inside it is rendered as a React element:

 And as with function components, you can export your class component: